mawrkus/pull-request-review-guide/README.md

 ### 1

 > Alan:
-> Please dont do this, you are actually creating a layer that the application does not require, and don't say that is temporary, because it isn't
+> Please dont do this, you are actually creating a layer that the application does not require, and don't say that is temporary, because it isn't.
 >
 > Billy:
-> I don't understand
+> I don't understand.
 >
 > Alan:
-> That you don't need the copy-paste that you are doing
+> That you don't need the copy-paste that you are doing.
 >
 > Billy:
 > Let’s talk, your comment does not help me understand.